openspace42/aenigma/README.md

 * Keeps backwards compatibility with other, older, not 100% compliant, XMPP servers out there by using a not very restrictive ciphersuite for s2s [aka server to server] connections, but you can break all bridges with the rest of the world and enable the latest ciphers suggested by cipherli.st [although really not recommended] by changing two lines in the config file

+## Future features

+* New and improved backup / restore logic that is cluster-aware and more robust when handling unusual user-level situations [Patreon $16/month goal](https://www.patreon.com/aenigma_xmpp)

+* Complete and total re-write of our synthia+dna framework [currently entirely in bash] into a fully modern and professional codebase designed with a modular and innovative approach and consisting of a nodejs core with an extensible and cross-language package and automation platform [Patreon $45/month goal](https://www.patreon.com/aenigma_xmpp)

 ## Donate to keep the project running

 **aenigma** takes a bunch of time to research, develop, maintain, and keep up to date with the latest features offered by everything in the XMPP world [ejabberd, OMEMO, and so on].

 Let's not make this project fall into deprecation-land like so many other great ones out there!

-**Help make aenigma always stable and state-of-the-art by donating a small amount.**
+**Help make aenigma always stable and state-of-the-art by donating a small amount every month towards its development.**

-And don't forget to spread the word with your fellow friends, family, activists, and geeks!
+You can become a [Patreon supporter](https://www.patreon.com/aenigma_xmpp) right now starting at only $1/month and help us make a difference!

+Otherwise you can also make a one-time donation via the following channels:

 **BTC:** [3L6rgbypntMxpbz2Yrzf6iZsFWvE1AgMSU](bitcoin:3L6rgbypntMxpbz2Yrzf6iZsFWvE1AgMSU) | **PayPal:** []

+Thank you very much in advance and don't forget to spread the word with your fellow friends, family, activists, and geeks!

 ## Install